WandhekarRutikaRajendra/WandhekarRutikaRajendra/README.md

 📚 Aspiring Fullstack Developer | 🌱 Learning and Growing | Passionate Learner

+Highly motivated and dedicated IT Engineering graduate with a strong passion for Software Development and a desire to pursue a career as a Software Engineer.
+With some hands on experience and a proactive approach, I will contribute in innovative projects as a Software Engineer.
 ## 🎓 Academic Background

 🌱 I'm a recent graduate in BE-IT from smt. kashibai navale college of engineering, pune [2023].